 Skip advert

 In the unfortunate instance of the vehicle being stolen, then you can apply to keep the personal plate immediately to safeguard it, but you won't have the ability to transfer it to a new car or have a V778 issued until 6 months after the date of the theft, or once the vehicle has been recovered.
 You won't get a reminder from the DVLA about this, you'll need to remember to do it yourself.

-And of course, any personal number plates that you have made for your car must be standard issue and clearly legible.
+And of course, any personal number plates that you have made for your car must be standard issue, clearly legible and in line with the UK number plate rules.
 So that means no non-standard fonts, correct spacing of the letters and numbers and not making numbers look like letters, and vice versa (5 and S, 8 and B, etc).
 It sounds obvious but legal details are also a requirement, so when speccing your plate make sure it has those ticked.
-If you've adhered to the above then you can fit your shiny new plate to your new car.
+If you've adhered to the above then you can fit your shiny new plate to your new car, and off you go.

+Skip advert